pippinbarr/cart253/topics/debugging/the-javascript-console.md

 ## Run your program

-- Use `atom-live-server` to start a local server and run the program
+- Use "Go Live" to start a local server and run the program
 - You should see a black circle on a pink background
 - Everything is working as expected!